 - Does your business have a website that confidently sends the right message to your customers?

-These are just a few of the questions you need to be able to answer to ensure the CORE STRENGTHS of your business are in place.
-More than likely, if you’re not making as many sales as you’d like to, one of your core strengths needs some work.
-I define the core strengths of your business as:
+These are just a few of the questions you need to be able to answer to ensure the 7 keys areas of your business are strong.
+More than likely, if you’re not making as many sales as you’d like to, one of these key areas needs some work.
+I define the 7 key areas of your business as:

 Almost everything in business comes back to how well you know your customer, ensuring your product has value, having a solid home base, communicating effectively with your prospects, successful marketing strategies and executing a thoughtful action plan.